Resilience basins of complex systems: an application to prosumer impacts on power grids: Conclusion

-This aspect could be potentially expanded upon by considering multi-agent adverse influences that are \emph{dependent} on each other (for example consumers copying their neighbor's decision to install PV if they perceive it to be advantageous) as well as multi-agent responses (for example prosumers copying their neighbor's battery installation decision or even sharing their battery capacities with one another).
+This aspect could be potentially expanded upon by considering multi-agent adverse influences that are \emph{dependent} on each other (e.g. consumers copying their neighbor's decision to install PV if they perceive it to be advantageous) as well as multi-agent responses (e.g. prosumers copying their neighbor's battery installation decision or even sharing their battery capacities with one another).